 This is a great question and one I hear frequently.
 If you find yourself experiencing any of these symptoms regularly, it’s likely that counseling would be helpful to you:

 Counseling/Therapy can help you identify and strengthen your positive qualities, provide support during a transition, help you understand and break negative patterns, help you gain perspective on a situation, solve a problem or heal from emotional wounds or upsetting experiences.
 Therapy can also help you understand yourself better and become more conscious of how your history, perceptions, feelings, attitudes and behavior patterns influence how you relate to others and move through the world.
-Therapy can help you understand yourself better, grow as an individual and within the context of your relationships.
+Therapy can help you grow as an individual and within the context of your relationships.

 As a way to offer even more accessibility to services, I am a provider with Open Path Psychotherapy Collective.
-Clients who register with Open Path can receive services for as low as $40.00 per session.
+Clients who register with Open Path can receive services for as low as $50.00 per session.
 Please see the Open Path site for details: https://openpathcollective.org/client/

 Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the bill for medical items and services.